JoyeBright/DataSelection-NMT/README.md

 # DataSelection-NMT
 Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts
 #### Quick update: The paper got accepted on Dec 6, 2021!
 I will link the repository to the paper as soon as it got published.
+In the meantime, you can read the paper on ArXiv: http://arxiv.org/abs/2112.06096

 ## Our Pre-trained models on Hugging Face
 |Systems        | Link | Systems | Link |